anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The MASA uses this information for verification that the registrar-agent is in proximity to the registrar to state the corresponding assertion "agent-proximity".
 Note that the agent-sign-cert may also be contained in the "prior-signed-voucher-request" carrying the PVR if the pledge included it.

-The object is signed using the registrar LDevID(Reg) credential, which corresponds to the certificate signaled in the JOSE header.
+The object is signed using the registrar registrar EE credential, which corresponds to the certificate signaled in the JOSE header.

 ~~~~